mfcd/accuratelywrong/ups_and_downs_of_dl_landscapes.md

 Despite wide adoption in the industry, our understanding of deep learning is still lagging.

+[20], nicely summarized by [21], identifies four research branches:

-First of all, we deal with a non-convex function, yet SGD works.
+ - **Non-Convex Optimization**: we deal with a non-convex function, yet SGD works.
 Why does SGD even converge?
-Secondly, the conondrum of over-parametrization - how can Deep Neural Networks avoid the curse of dimensionality?
+ - **Overparametrization and Generalization**:  how can Deep Neural Networks avoid the curse of dimensionality?

 > Theorists have long assumed networks with hundreds of thousands of neurons and orders of magnitude more individually weighted connections between them should suffer from a fundamental problem: over-parameterization [19]

-[4] identifies two research strands:
+ -  **Role of Depth**:  How does depth help a neural network to converge?
+What is the link between depth and generalization?
+[21]
+ -  **Generative Models**: Why do Generative Adversarial Networks (GANs) work so well?
+What theoretical properties could we use to stabilize them or avoid mode collapse?
+[21]

+In this series of articles, we will focus on two areas [4]:

 1. the analysis of the topology of the loss function
 2. the width or flatness of the minima

 #  Loss Function Topology
 ## The starting point: Spin Glasses